 Unless otherwise noted, all Trails Club events are free and open to the

-By the way...
-In case you're wondering (or worried), the pace of our
+public, and leashed dogs are welcome.
+And in case you're wondering (or worried), the pace of our

 walks is relaxed (like everything else about the Club).
 We go out to

 explore and enjoy the trails, and aren't trying to set speed records

 for completing the routes.
 We stop from time to time to point

 interesting things, or to let folks catch up, or catch our breath, and

 didn't come in the same vehicle) will be practiced.

 Walks & Gatherings

 Hopkinton town trail committee meetings (at Hopkinton Town Hall, open to the public)